 You can share our video ad celebrating Early Years professionals like you, and get more people to hear about the awards (here’s the Youtube link).

 In February, we’ll be announcing our shortlist of ten finalists, and gathering some of the very best Early Years Experts in the UK to deliberate and decide on the winner.
 That’s when we’ll be doing everything we can to make sure those stories are told.
 Both here on our blog, and elsewhere – where people outside of the sector will see them too.

-If you know anyone who can help us tell those stories to the wider public beyond early years (we’re thinking journalists, celebrities – maybe a member of royalty or two) please drop me an email at email@example.com.
+If you know anyone who can help us tell those stories to the wider public beyond early years (we’re thinking journalists, celebrities – maybe a member of royalty or two) please drop us an email at firstname.lastname@example.org.